 Reporting Guide Requirements Description Relevant Section A2 Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-Energy Consumption and Efficiency, Water Management and Packaging Materials KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total kilowatt and intensity (e.g. per unit of production volume, per facility).
+Energy Consumption and Efficiency, Water Management and Packaging Materials iviateriais KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total kilowatt and intensity (e.g. per unit of production volume, per facility).
 Energy Consumption and Efficiency KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
 Water Management KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
 Energy Consumption and Efficiency KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
 Water Management KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
 Packaging Materials A3 The Environment a and Natural Resources General Disclosure Policies on minimizing the issuer's significant impacts on the environment and natural resources.
 Environmental and Natural Resources Management KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-Environmental and Natural Resources Management A4 Climate Change General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
-Climate Change Management KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
-Climate Change Management
+Environmental and Natural Resources Management A4 Climate Change Repealed 1 January 2025

-Reporting Guide Requirements Description Relevant Section B1 Employment General Disclosure Information on: Employment and Labour Practice (a) the policies; and Edoodi Hactice (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
+Reporting Guide Requirements Description Relevant Section B1 Employment General Disclosure Information on: Employment and (a) the policies; and Labour Practice (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
 KPI B1.1 Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region.
 Employment and Labour Practice KPI B1.2 Employee turnover rate by gender, age group and geographical region.
-Employment and Labour Practice B2 Health and Safety General Disclosure Information on: Occupational Health and Safety (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+Employment and Labour Practice B2 Health and Safety General Disclosure Information on: Occupational Health (a) the policies; and and Safety (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
 KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
 Occupational Health and Safety KPI B2.2 Lost days due to work injury.
 Occupational Health and Safety KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
 Occupational Health and Safety